Chris Baran is the kind of kid who has always been into computers. In fact, as a senior in high school, he and...

 He's also exactly the kind of talent IBM's Big Iron brass has been searching for.

 Despite its undeniable staying power as a system responsible for running critical applications for many of the world's largest enterprise outfits, the mainframe suffers from a reputation as a relic from the Dark Ages of IT among the video game and iPod set.
-But with its Academic Initiative, Big Blue is hoping to restock the zSeries talent pool with kids like Baran, and in the process keep
+But with its Academic Initiative, Big Blue is hoping to restock the zSeries talent pool with kids like Baran, and in the process keep the mainframe viable long after most of its current professionals are long retired.

 The zSeries division of IBM's Academic Initiative provides students and professors with hands-on access to the curriculum, industry experts and training on the mainframe.
 On Thursday IBM announced that membership in the program has reached 150 universities.